rdkcentral/ThunderJS/readme.md

 ThunderJS makes it easy to subscribe to specific events, and execute a _callback-function_ upon every notification of each event.

 Simply define a listener, passing in the `plugin` as a first argument and the `event` as a second.
 As a third argument you can pass in the callback function (that receives the `notification` as an argument) every time a notification is received.
+Optionally a fourth `error` callback can be provided which will be called when the notification failed to register.

 ```js
 const listener = thunderJS.on('Controller', 'statechange', (notification) => {